LizMetreveli/line-follower-robot/control_algorithm/src/README.md

 # Source Code

-This folder contains the embedded C source code for the line-follower robot.
+This directory contains the embedded source code for the line-follower robot.